Semi-Popular Matchings and Copeland Winners

 This contradicts the fact that $M$ is a Copeland winner.
 Hence, for every edge $e = (i,j)$, at least one of $Z_i,Z_j$ must be in { blue} state in $M$.
 This proves Lemma~\ref{lem:vertex-cover}. \end{proof}

-In Lemma~\ref{lem:vertex-cover}, we showed that for any Copeland winner $M$, the vertices whose gadgets are in { blue} state in $M$ constitute a vertex cover in $H$.
+In Lemma~\ref{lem:vertex-cover}, we showed that for any Copeland winner $M$ that does not use any inter-gadget edge, the vertices whose gadgets are in { blue} state in $M$ constitute a vertex cover in $H$.
 The next result shows that the set of such vertices is, in fact, a {\em minimum} vertex cover.
-Thus Theorem~\ref{thm:Copeland_NPHard} stated in Section~\ref{sec:intro} follows.